2023/24 YF Election Timeline and Code of Practice

 - Fabian Society staff will be responsible for conducting membership validation checks in consultation with the Returning Officer, who will adjudicate on eligibility to stand and vote.

-2. Last week in July or first week in August 2021: Notification of the election will be publicised on the Young Fabians’ mailing list and social media channels.
-An email seeking self-nominations from members will be sent no later than Friday 6 August 2021.
+2. Friday 18 August 2023: Notification of the election will be publicised on the Young Fabians’ mailing list and social media channels.
+An email seeking self-nominations from members will be sent.

 - Young Fabians social media accounts, mailing lists, existing WhatsApp groups, platforms, and data cannot be used to promote or denigrate the candidacy of any YF member at any point.
-This is the case both before and after the start of the election comms rules.
+This is the case both before and after the start of the pre-election period.

-8. Saturday 30 October to Wednesday 10 November: The newly elected Exec members will decide amongst themselves which role each of them should fill: the final list will be proposed to the Young Fabians’ AGM as a motion.
+8. Friday 13 October to early November 2023: The newly elected Exec members will decide amongst themselves which role each of them should fill: the final list will be proposed to the Young Fabians’ AGM as a motion.
 Meanwhile, the new Exec-elect will hold handover sessions with the outgoing Exec, who will continue to serve until the relevant motion is approved at the Young Fabians’ AGM.

-9. Saturday 20 November 2021: The Young Fabians’ AGM will take place, giving members a chance to vote on the motion to approve the roles for each member of the newly elected Exec.
+9. Date TBC November 2023: The Young Fabians’ AGM will take place, giving members a chance to vote on the motion to approve the roles for each member of the newly elected Exec.
 If the motion is approved, the newly elected Exec will immediately assume their new roles, with the new Chair and Secretary respectively chairing and minuting the rest of the AGM.

 ELECTION CODE OF PRACTICE

-- Campaigning publicly for a specific officer position on the Executive Committee (e.g. Chair, Anticipations editor).
+- Campaigning publicly for a specific officer position on the Executive Committee (e.g. Chair, Anticipations editor, communications officer).

 - Sustained and intensive campaigning on behalf of someone else - or publicly endorsing a candidate for a specific officer position.
 Replies, Shares/Retweets/Quote-Tweets and Likes (etc) reacting to a candidate’s social media posts about the campaign are permitted in moderation, as long as they are not done to disparage their candidacy.
 This requirement applies to candidates and non-candidates.